Safety and security

 Compared with other countries in the region, the level of violent crime in Equatorial Guinea is low and there have been very few cases of British nationals needing consular assistance.
 However, there are an increasing number of robberies against people travelling by taxi in both Malabo and Bata including a serious incident of robbery and assault in a shared taxi in Bata.
 Avoid taking taxis with groups of strangers, particularly at night.

 There are regular reports of petty theft affecting both visitors and expatriates.
 Take sensible personal security precautions.
 Don’t carry valuables or wear jewellery in public and avoid isolated or poorer areas of town.
 Don’t walk around Malabo and Bata at night and avoid travelling by road after dark.

-Most major roads on Bioko Island are now paved.
-In rural areas the condition of the roads is likely to be poor.
+Most major roads on Bioko Island and the Rio Muni mainland are now paved.
+In some isolated rural areas the condition of the roads is likely to be poor.
 Police and military roadblocks are common.

-You may be asked to show your passport, driving licence or vehicle registration documents and explain your reason for being in the area.
+You may be asked to show your passport, or vehicle registration documents and explain your reason for being in the area.
 Failure to comply can lead to detention.

 There are regular reports of extortion by police and uniformed security forces at roadblocks.
 You are advised not to pay bribes but to ask for a ticket, detailing alleged offences or violations, which can be paid at a local court.

-The political situation has been calm in recent years but you should be aware that political events can lead to increased presence of police, military or security forces on the streets.
+The political situation has been calm in recent years but you should be aware that political events can lead to an increased presence of police, military or security forces on the streets.
 Avoid any political rallies, demonstrations or large public gatherings.

 There have been occasions when expatriate staff of foreign companies have been confined to the country for prolonged periods when commercial disputes have arisen.